Bob Reis

-Robert Reis (born December 12, 1968) is an American professional stock car racing driver who competes part-time in the NASCAR Whelen Modified Tour, driving the No. 10 for his own team.
+Robert Reis (born December 12, 1968) is an American professional stock car racing driver who last competed part-time in the NASCAR Whelen Modified Tour, driving the No. 10 for his own team.
 He is also the owner and track promoter of Freedom Motorsports Park.

 Reis has previously competed in series such as the Race of Champions Asphalt Modified Tour, the International Supermodified Association, the SUNY Canton Sportsman, and the Patriot Sprint Tour.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)